IBM/smarteradvocacy-get-data/README.md

 This cloud-native express/node.js microservice, is part of a set which comprise a 'Smarter Advocacy' capability.

-# This specific repo
+# The microservice in this repo

+The simple goal for this microservice, was to get data from various supported channels and return well organised consistent business data needed in a JSON document.

 Tips how to build, deploy and run this cloud-native express/node.js microservice, are in a [separate BLOG here](https://medium.com/nikcanvin/how-to-build-a-docker-microservice-application-and-deploy-to-openshift-fdb0769f1b9f).
 Within IBM, this microservice is [deployed on a OpenShift cluster here](http://smart-adv-get-data-default.apps.riffled.os.fyre.ibm.com/).

 - ![overview picture](images/overview.png?raw=true "Diagramatic overview of this picture")

-The simple goal for this microservice, was to get data from various supported channels and return well organised consistent business data needed in a JSON document.

 Example endpoint hit, parameters determine getDataType and in this twitter case, the TwitterScreenName to use: